hanipcode/empty-babel-boilerplate/readme.md

-Starter Pack for framework A and framework B Is Good But what if what you need is just an empty babel project that you can fill in the blank yourself with already neccessary command add
+Starter Pack for framework A and framework B Is Good But what if what you need is just an empty babel project that you can fill in the blank yourself with already neccessary command added

 ## Included command